 Amazon local caching

 Amazon CloudFront can make use of local caching at each Amazon connection point (known as 'Edge locations').
-However,
+However, Enterprise Server does not make use of these cached files; all files are obtained directly from the server.

 The following scenarios were tested using the following setup: